Guidelines for Abstract submission

-- Full papers should be writtenin English and should be a maximum length of 10 pages.
+- Full papers should be written in English and should be a maximum length of 10 pages or 3000 words.

 - Please find and use the template provided for IUFRO INAFOR JOINT INTERNATIONAL CONFERENCE 2017 papers

 - Pictures and graphs should be clearly presented.

-- Full paper should ONLY be submitted in WORD document by by 30th June 2017 via email to: firstname.lastname@example.org or via portal user dashboard at the website http://iufroinafor2017.com
+- Full paper should ONLY be submitted in WORD document by 30th December 2017 via email to: firstname.lastname@example.org

 - Author should make sure to review the final version before submitting.
 Committee will only receive final draft, revision would not be processed after submission.

 - Submitted full paper will be reviewed by Scientific Committee.

 - Reviewed full paper will be sent back to authors with comments from Scientific Committee to enhance the quality of the paper.